00:29 – Where is the CC tab

 Hey everybody.
-Craig lillard here and I am going to show you how to edit the text in your subtitles assuming you have subtitles so let’s jump right into it.
-Here.
-So this is ah, another video tutorial that i’m working on myself using ClipScribe um, over here are your subtitles.
+Craig Lillard here and I am going to show you how to edit the text in your subtitles assuming you have subtitles so let’s jump right into it.
+So, this is another tutorial that I’m working on myself using ClipScribe, over here are your subtitles.

 THE SUBTITLE EDITOR

-I’m doing a little lip smacking or something there.
-So i’m gonna turn that off and that that actually won’t export.
-But like I said, I will talk about that another video.
-But now my video is gonna start with the next one.
-It really great little herewith describes when this tutorial video i’m going to show you howto add headlines to your videos.
+I’m doing a little lip-smacking or something there.
+So I’m going to turn that off and that that actually won’t export.
+But like I said, I will talk about that in another video.
+But now my video is going to start with the next one.
+It really great little here with describes when this tutorial video I’m going to show you how to add headlines to your videos.
 Okay, so let’s talk about what’s happening here.
 So as I click play, it starts scrolling through your subtitles while it plays the video.

-Your subtitle show up over here.
-And whenever something is being played, it gets highlighted and it’s scrolls up here in this video shoot.
-Okay, so it’s always gonna be somewhere up here around the top.
+Your subtitle shows up over here.
+And whenever something is being played, it gets highlighted and it’s scrolling up here in this video shoot.
+Okay, so it’s always going to be somewhere up here around the top.

-Like I said, it will be highlighted.
-So if you want to edit your text it simple.
+As I said, it will be highlighted.
+So if you want to edit your text it is simple.
 It’s just clicking in any of these boxes and editing the text.

 DEALING WITH UPPERCASE

-You can change this text from upper case, to lower case.
+You can change this text from the upper case to the lower case.
 So let me make one point about that.
-I’m gonna switch it to lower case here.
+I’m going to switch it to lower case here.
 Okay, there we go.
 So when it’s an upper case, you don’t want to hold down your shift key to try to make it upper case.

 You don’t need to.
 So if you hold down the shift key right here and you type it.
 Then if you decide to switch back, it’s going to be all you know.
 Everything is gonna be shifted.

 But do you do you?
 So that is all you need to do to edit that text when you get down to the bottom here.
 It’s more light.
-Okay, it’s gonna stop.
+Okay, it’s going to stop.

-Little message here is gonna say click view more to view the next set.
+The little message here is going to say click view more to view the next set.
 And when you click that it’s going to take you to your next set of subtitles, but it’s going to do it a little bit strategically here.

-It’s not gonna take you back at the very beginning of the next set, but it’s gonna give you kind of, ah, few back subtitled sections here.
-Sometimes you you need to edit in between those.
-So if there’s a hard cut between the two that causes problems, so just be aware of that’s gonna give you a few here from the previous set.
+It’s not going to take you back at the very beginning of the next set, but it’s gonna give you kind of, ah, few back subtitled sections here.
+Sometimes you need to edit in between those.
+So, if there’s a hard cut between the two that causes problems, so just be aware of that’s gonna give you a few here from the previous set.
 And if you only want a preview, one of these blocks at a time just hit this arrow with a line in it, okay?
 Right here.

-It’s only gonna play that section.
+It’s only going to play that section.
 One is more light.
-So if you need to adjust the timing which we’ll talk about it another video, you hit that more light and you can figure out the timing of just this one section.
+So, if you need to adjust the timing which we’ll talk about in another video, you hit that more light and you can figure out the timing of just this one section.
 So that is how you’re going to edit text.